truflation/tsn-sdk/docs/type-of-streams.md

 ## Stream Customization and Composability

-While TSN provides suggested contract templates for each stream type, users have the flexibility to alter contract logic as long as the procedure interfaces are maintained.
+While TSN provides suggested contract templates for each stream type, users can alter contract logic as long as the procedure interfaces are maintained.
 This approach ensures:

 1. **Flexibility**: Users can implement custom logic tailored to their specific use cases.
 2. **Composability**: Streams remain interoperable within the TSN ecosystem by maintaining consistent interfaces.